GLEAM: Learning to Match and Explain in Cross-View Geo-Localization: Experiments

 \subsubsection{Matching Accuracy}

-The matching accuracy results are presented in Tab.~\ref{tab:x-acc}.
-Commercial models achieve a relatively strong performance of around 80\%, with GPT-4o outperforming Doubao-1.5 on average.
-In contrast, the original Qwen2.5-VL-3B-Instruct model exhibits very low accuracy, particularly in the Chinese setting, where its accuracy is only 50.50\%.
-After training, all model variants obtain accuracy surpassing that of the commercial MLLMs.
-Notably, the label-only supervision model achieves the highest accuracy, likely because its training targets are extremely short (e.g., [[0]] or [[1]]), which reduces the learning difficulty for the model.
+Tab.~\ref{tab:x-acc} presents the matching accuracy results.
+Commercial models achieve approximately 80\% accuracy, with GPT-4o outperforming Doubao-1.5 on average.
+In contrast, the original Qwen2.5-VL-3B-Instruct model exhibits significantly lower accuracy, particularly in Chinese (50.50\%).
+After fine-tuning on the explanation dataset, all model variants surpass commercial MLLMs.
+Notably, the label-only supervision model achieves the highest accuracy, likely because its training targets are extremely short (e.g., [[0]] or [[1]]), reducing learning difficulty. {By comparison, the explanation-supervised model must learn the harder task of generating full reasoning while making predictions, resulting in relatively lower accuracy.
+Despite this, it still substantially outperforms the baseline while providing interpretable explanations for its decisions.
+This reflects a design choice where GLEAM-X prioritizes interpretable geo-localization over maximizing matching accuracy alone.}